DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 Monitor your application's JavaScript dependencies and get notified of any changes with Cloudflare [Page Shield](https://developers.cloudflare.com/page-shield/how-it-works/).

 In general, you would want to periodically [monitor resources and cookies](https://developers.cloudflare.com/page-shield/detection/monitor-connections-scripts/) running on your application.
+This is relevant for [PCI DSS compliance](https://www.cloudflare.com/trust-hub/compliance-resources/pci-dss/).

 Create [Policies](https://developers.cloudflare.com/page-shield/policies/) to enforce a positive security model, allowing only specific resources.